 Teaching Credential English and Social Studies, Sonoma State University

-Natasha has worked with youth all of her adult life in many forms and locations.
+Natasha has worked with youth in many forms and locations for 15 years.
 She has cared for homeless children in Peru, foster children in California, and has taught high school and elementary school students from varied backgrounds.
+Her current self-directed education focuses on a cross cultural understanding of early childhood development including the impact of prenatal, birth, and infant experience.
 Some of her personal joys include poetry, cultivating fermented foods, and goat tending.
 Working with children choosing a path other than school has been a life-long calling, as she emancipated herself from high school at age 15.
-She is particularly excited to be a part of a community acting as a hub for teens choosing alternatives to high school.

-"I read Grace Llewellyn's Teenage Liberation Handbook when I was a sophomore and felt she was writing for me.
+"I read Grace Llewellyn's Teenage Liberation Handbook as a young teenager and felt she was writing for me.
 As I read about youth creating fulfilling lives for themselves outside of school, a feeling of endless possibility and freedom lit up inside me.
 I walked off my high school campus and never returned.
-Since then, I have reached out to teens looking for another way, offering what I have learned and the exciting possibilities beyond high school.
+Since then, I have reached out to youth looking for another way, offering what I have learned and the exciting possibilities beyond school.
 I am deeply honored to be a part of a community that supports youth not only in their unique path but in connecting with peers also making this discovery."

 BA Holistic Education, University of Massachusetts, Amherst